joaquinxtomas/api-rest-with-jwt/README.md

 <h1>Authentication API with Spring Boot</h1>
+<p><strong>🔗 Swagger UI:</strong> <a href="http://localhost:8080/swagger-ui.html" target="_blank">http://localhost:8080/swagger-ui.html</a></p>

 <p>This is an authentication API that uses JWT for user authentication, with ADMIN and USER roles implemented in Spring Boot and Spring Security.
 The database used is PostgreSQL.</p>

    <h2>Prerequisites</h2>
     <ul>